 Help them feel safe

 We’re living in a time when a lot of people are made to feel unsafe by the language and behavior of others.
 Do your best not just to be a good friend, but to be an ally to your friends.
 Confront language that marginalizes them or makes them feel unsafe.
 Offer to walk with them if they’re nervous to go somewhere alone.
 Listen to them when they need to vent, and do your best to understand and legitimize their feelings.
 Friends need to stick together!

 Take them out to something fun

 Time together is always fun, but unusual trips make for extra-special memories.
-If you're celebrating a birthday or the end of a semester, offer to take your friends to something fun and different.
+If you’re celebrating a birthday or the end of a semester, make your best friend happy by doing something fun and different.
 Some great ideas would be ice skating, rock climbing, or the zoo.
 Used bookstores are also always fun, and there are usually great free events in the city if you go to school in or near a metropolitan area.

 Give them a $5 treat-yourself gift card